Will Starmer resign as prime minister and who could replace him?

 He was the focus of such rumours at the Labour Party conference in September, when he revealed that MPs were privately urging him to challenge Sir Keir.

-Earlier this month, tensions came to a peak when a parliamentary seat in the north west came up for grabs after Gorton and Denton MP Andrew Gwynne stepped down.
+Earlier this month, tensions came to a head when a parliamentary seat in the north west came up for grabs after Gorton and Denton MP Andrew Gwynne stepped down.

 The Greater Manchester mayor applied to run under the Labour banner in the historically safe seat – but was blocked by the party’s National Executive Committee (NEC).